dremio-brock/IcebergDremio/README.md

 Install project with docker-compose

-Step 1: Create or use an existing Azure Storage Account with Data Lake Storage
+Step 1: Create or use an existing Azure Storage Account with Data Lake Storage, AWS S3 account or use the local MINIO provided

 Step 2: Obtain storage your account secrect